fidelsurtida/snake/README.md

 - March 29, 2024
   - Added the snake class which the player can control.
   - Restricted movement of snake to opposite direction.
+- April 1, 2024
+  - Implementation of rectangular snake cover for each turning parts.

 <br>
 This project is currently under development.